Science Shack

-Science Shack was a BBC television series screened in 2001 and 2002.
+Science Shack is a BBC television series screened in 2001 and 2002.
 It was presented by Adam Hart-Davis and produced by Leeds UK-based Screenhouse Productions.
 The series set out to answer science questions by performing experiments.
 In the first series, topics included: 'Can you walk on the ceiling?' for which the team held an inverted walking competition, with Australians taking part; 'What will we do when the oil runs out?' with the shack in Cornwall and powered by alternative energy sources; and 'Why did the millennium bridge wobble?', in which the team built a working model of the footbridge near the Tate Modern.

 The second series included a greater role for Hart-Davis's backup team of Marty Jopson, Jem Stansfield, Sim Oakley, Janet Sumner and Alom Shaha.
 Challenges this time included: